Skip to main content

 Operating costs are the ongoing and variable expenses associated with running a fleet.
 These costs can vary significantly depending on fleet size, vehicle type and operational requirements.
 Common operating costs include:

 Fleet management fuel costs are a significant operational expense.
-While there are ways to increase fuel efficiency, such as ensuring that drivers reduce idle time, fuel is, unfortunately, one of the costs associated with all gasoline, diesel or alternative fuel vehicles unless your fleet is considering a move to electric vehicles.
+While there are ways to increase fuel efficiency, such as ensuring that drivers reduce idle time, fuel remains one of the largest variable costs for gasoline, diesel and alternative fuel fleets alike.
+Geotab's platform gives fleet managers the visibility they need to make informed decisions about managing fuel spend and reducing waste.

 Transitioning to electric vehicles comes with its own set of advantages.
 In addition to the obvious environmental impact, choosing EVs also helps reduce operational costs and save money in the long run.
 Your business will save significant money on fuel and vehicle maintenance.
 Moreover, there are several government initiatives for businesses that are ready to transition to electric.